Vienmarskinis/lending-club/README.md

 ## Introduction

 Before me I have two big datasets, containing information about accepted and rejected loans.
+You can download the dataset [here](https://storage.googleapis.com/335-lending-club/lending-club.zip).

 I have been tasked with a few main goals:
 - Create an accepted/rejected loan classification model, test and deploy.
 - Create grade, subgrade, interest rate prediction models, test and deploy.